mswebarts/breview/readme.txt

 == Frequently Asked Questions ==

-= I have activated the plugin on localhost and reached the license limit.
-What should I do? =

-All of our plans give you access to at least 2 domains.
-Even if you activate the plugin in localhost, you will be able to activate the same license key on the live site as well.
-Or you can simply deactivate the license key from the localhost and then use the key in the live site.

 = How to remove PHP warnings in the review tab? =

 The review tab may display a warning after you activate the plugin and the license.
 You just need to go to your WordPress site’s admin panel -> MS Web Arts -> Breview and then just click on the Save Settings button.
 This will save the settings in the database and the warnings will go away.